earthly/website/blog/_posts/2020-11-13-protobufs-and-grpc.md

 And if all went well, it'll tell you that it's sunny outside.
 {% include imgf src="sun.png" alt="drawing of the sunn" caption="It's Sunny Outside"%}

-So there we go. &nbsp;You can find the code for the server and the two clients in [GitHub](https://github.com/earthly/example-grpc-key-value-store).
+So there we go.
+You can find the code for the server, the two clients, and a bonus integration test in [GitHub](https://github.com/earthly/example-grpc-key-value-store).